 The civil war entered a new stage in October 2019 after U.S. President Donald J. Trump removed the roughly one thousand U.S. troops supporting Kurdish fighters on the Syria-Turkey border.
 The surprise move cleared the way for Turkey’s Erdogan to launch a military operation there.
 Aiming to push Kurdish forces away from the border, Turkish troops and their Syrian rebel allies seized towns and villages, causing hundreds of thousands of people to flee.
 The SDF turned to the Syrian government for help, allowing regime soldiers to reenter areas that had been held by the Kurds for years.
 Russian troops also entered the region to support the Syrian government.

-The Turkish incursion has drawn international condemnation, with the United States sanctioning top Turkish officials and raising tariffs on steel, but Erdogan says his troops will not back down until they establish a twenty-mile-deep buffer zone in Syria for returned refugees.
+The Turkish incursion has drawn international condemnation.
+The United States sanctioned top Turkish officials and threatened to raise tariffs on steel, but a brief cease-fire led President Donald J. Trump to lift the sanctions after one week, and the tariffs ultimately remained unchanged.
+Erdogan says his troops will not back down until they establish a twenty-mile-deep buffer zone in Syria for returned refugees.